Frequently Asked Questions

 How long does an appointment usually take?

-Please allow up to 45 minutes for an Initial Consultation and 30 minutes for a Follow-up appointment.
+Please allow up to 45 minutes for all new patient appointments, and 30 minutes for follow-up appointments.

 How do I book an appointment?